 This is for this reason that the Foundation P&V launched in 2016 a call for projects aimed at organisations that work for and with young people, who together want to create a project in order to find solutions for their problems and to realise their dreams, especially concerning work, health, housing, mobility, education,...Our objective is to make youngsters aware on the fact that they can, through collective action and also in dialogue with other actors such as (local) authorities and public institutions, solve their problems and realise their wishes.
 Then, we would like to challenge political institutions so that they can play their role as best as possible towards the problems and wishes of younsters.

-The laureates of this call for projects will be announced on the 23rd of May !
-Then, Belgian and international inspiring speakers, specialised in various subjects such as democracy, collective action, and individualism, will take the floor and start a discussion.
+The laureates of this call for projects were announced on the 23rd of May !
+Then, Belgian and international inspiring speakers, specialised in various subjects such as democracy, collective action, and individualism, took the floor and started a discussion.

-We have the honour of welcoming Agathe Cagé, Paul Dekker and Raphaël Glucksmann.
-These speakers will be preceded by Olivier Servais, Professor of Anthropology and President of the Foundation, who will introduce this new edition.
+We had the honour of welcoming Agathe Cagé, Paul Dekker and Raphaël Glucksmann.
+These speakers were preceded by Olivier Servais, Professor of Anthropology and President of the Foundation, who introduced this new edition.

 Agathe Cagé graduated from Ecole normale supérieure and Ecole nationale d'administration.
 She begon her career within the French Ministry of Internal Affairs.
 Then, she became the deputy director of the Minister of Education.
 She has a passion for education that she summarizes in one sentence: «Fabriquer de l’égalité autrement que dans les textes.».
 In early 2017, she becomes the Secretary General of the presidential campaign of Benoît Hamon.
 In 2008, she created with her twin sister Julia Cagé a think tank called Cartes sur table, in order to make innovative proposal without being tied to a political party.
 It brings together young people aged between 20 and 35 from different backgrounds.
 The aim of this think tank is to empower young people to become major actors of the public debate.